Warne, Ponting to play Twenty20 bushfire match, Serena donates winnings

 She was one of many domestic and international athletes, from cricketers and tennis players to Australian NBA players, to have pledged to support the fundraising for bushfire victims.

-Warne raised more than AUS$1 million (US$690,000) on Friday when he auctioned off his prized "baggy green" cap for bushfire relief efforts.
+Warne raised more than A$1 million (US$690,000) on Friday when he auctioned off his prized "baggy green" cap for bushfire relief efforts.